UDST Delivers Specialised Training For Qatari Instructors

 The trainers participated in the two-day training programme, which spanned a total of eight hours and focused on modern teaching strategies, innovative learning approaches, and best practices aligned with the evolving demands of 21st-century education.

-The course is designed to support trainers in adopting learner-centred, future-ready pedagogical practices in an era shaped by artificial intelligence and rapid change.
+The course is designed to support trainers in adopting learner-centered, future-ready pedagogical practices in an era shaped by artificial intelligence and rapid change.

 Legal Disclaimer: